PHSKC-APDE/spatagg/spatagg_validate.md

 thousand points are distributed within the boundary and population points are aggregated to the closet one.
 This is to roughly approximate the parcel population estimates made available in the kcparcelpop package.
-This also reflect how people actually live– in buildings shared with other and not entirely randomly distributed throughout space.
+This also reflects how people actually live– in buildings shared with other and not entirely randomly distributed throughout space.

 ``` r
 # sample some points to represent parcels